Sheku Bayoh inquiry: Police officers lose bid for immunity from prosecution

 He said the inquiry was "fully committed" to finding out the truth about how Sheku Bayoh died and would "keep all options open" when it comes to gathering the "fullest possible evidence".

-Mr Bayoh's family have claimed race played a part in his death and they criticised the subsequent investigation.
+Mr Bayoh's family have claimed race played a part in his death and criticised the subsequent investigation.

 Their lawyer, Aamer Anwar, previously said: "Kadi Johnson, Sheku's sister, has no doubt that the way he or her family were treated by the police and the justice system would not have happened had Sheku been white.